 Overcooking the steamed ribs will make them rubbery and tough.

 Yes, you definitely can steam ribs in a steamer.
 A steamer will keep the ribs moist and juicy and they will cook very quickly if you cut them into small bite-size pieces.

 If you like my recipes and tutorials and want to be updated on when new ones come out, please consider subscribing to my newsletter (we don't spam) and follow along on Instagram, Facebook, and Pinterest for all of my latest recipes!

 Chinese Steamed Spare Ribs with Black Beans

 - It's important not to overcook this dish.
-When you overcook the spare ribs you lose some of the flavourful meat juices - it will be cooked right out of the meat and what you will be left with is tough, rubbery pieces of meat sitting in a lot of meat juices.
-I cut my meat into big 1-inch chunks and 9 minutes was enough to cook them all the way through.
-So I recommend it be steamed between 8 to 10 minutes only.
-No more than 10 minutes unless your stove settings are very low - then maybe add 1-2 more min.
-You know your stove best.
+When you overcook the spare ribs you lose the flavorful meat juices and the spare ribs will turn out tough and rubbery.
+I cut my meat into big 1-inch chunks and 12 minutes was enough to cook them all the way through.
+So I recommend steaming the ribs between 12 to 13 minutes only, if you want to cook them longer, make sure it is no more than 15 minutes.

 - Ask your butcher to cut the side ribs into 1-inch strips length-wise.
 You can chop the ribs up into smaller bite-sized pieces at home.